 Unusual Options Activity Insight: New Oriental Education

-New Oriental Education (NYSE:EDU) shares experienced unusual options activity on Friday.
-The stock price moved down to $6.55 following the option alert.
+On Friday, shares of New Oriental Education (NYSE:EDU) saw unusual options activity.
+After the option alert, the stock price moved down to $2.5.

 - Expiration Date: 2021-08-20